We’ll be adding phrases and terms here to help us with clarity and consistency.

 This is our three day leadership program.
 Avoid using acronyms.

-Full name: The Heart and Science of Women’s Leadership
+Full name: The Heart and Science of Leadership for Women

 The Heart and Science of Leadership